The 20 Best Congenital Aplastic Anemia Doctors in The United States

 English

-Blanche Alter is a Pediatric Hematologist Oncology provider in Rockville, Maryland.
+Blanche Alter is a Hematologist and an Oncologist practicing medicine in Rockville, Maryland.
 Dr. Alter is rated as an Elite provider by MediFind in the treatment of Congenital Aplastic Anemia.
-Her top areas of expertise are Aase Syndrome, Dyskeratosis Congenita, Aplastic Anemia, Bone Marrow Transplant, and Hormone Replacement Therapy (HRT).
+She is also highly rated in 13 other conditions, according to our data.
+Her clinical expertise encompasses Aase Syndrome, Dyskeratosis Congenita, Aplastic Anemia, Bone Marrow Transplant, and Hormone Replacement Therapy (HRT).

 Learn about our expert tiers